THE RISE OF THE MERCHANT CLASS

 Josiah Moorman passed away in April 1863 and the Moorman Estate was inherited by Ann and her husband.
 It was shortly after that the family left London and moved into the Firs, where they would stay for the remainder of their lives together.

-He began to develop the land that he held (situated between Belle Hill and the first train station), laying down a track that would later become London Road.
-This was the first urban expansion outside the confines of the original village and made the Scrivens an important figure in the area.
+He began to develop the land that he held (situated between Belle Hill and the original train station), laying down a track that would later become London Road.
+This was the first urban expansion outside the confines of the original village and made Scrivens an important figure in the area.

 Samuel quickly started to exert his influence in the town, initially by petitioning the Battle Board of Guardians for better sewage systems in the village.
 A typhoid outbreak in 1880 and continued pressure from prominent figures resulted in the formation of Bexhill’s first Local Board.

 The board became responsible for the development of the town and the health and education of its citizens.
-It is no no surprise that one of the first members of the board was Samuel Scrivens, along with Dr Wallis, James Walker and Thomas Thwaites.
+It is no surprise that one of the first members of the board was Samuel Scrivens, along with Dr Wallis, James Walker and Thomas Thwaites.

 With better sanitation, Samuel Scrivens was able to widen the footpath to the railway, and further develop the ‘Station Field Estate.’
 He began to sell building plots for the erection of habitations and shops along the new road, and by 1885 it was a thriving business centre for the town.

-The importance of London road centre was short lived however.
+The importance of the London road centre was short lived however.
 His expansion had proved once and for all that there was both the desire and the capability to build a ‘New Town.’
 Other developers quickly moved in, most notably John Webb.